abhishekdodda/abhi-llm-apps/README.md

 # Welcome to Abhi-LLM-Apps

 Welcome to **Abhi-LLM-Apps**, implementation of projects and prototypes demonstrating best practices for working with **Large Language Models (LLMs)**, AI-powered applications, and AI agents.
-Repo is a hub for exploring **cutting-edge AI solutions**, leveraging advanced tools, frameworks, and methodologies to inspire and guide developers in building innovative, ethical, and scalable AI applications.
+Repo is a hub for exploring AI solutions, leveraging advanced tools, frameworks, and methodologies to inspire and guide developers in building innovative, safe, responsible, ethical, and scalable AI applications.

 ## Overview